prof3ssorSt3v3/mad9011/docs/modules/week12/README.md

 ### DESIGN

 In **DESIGN** step, we will learn the basics for designing splash screens, importing images, and working with Repeat Grid.

 <a href="https://helpx.adobe.com/ca/xd/how-to/make-prototype.html#step_2___design" target=”_blank”>![Design with Xd](./XDdesign.png)</a>

+Note: Do you notice that you can click on the artboard name to select/move the artboard and double-click to edit the name?

 ### PROTOTYPE